 - improper persuasion.

 This also applies when a party has used a misrepresentation or false statement to get the other party to consent.
-Here, there is a likely chance the party would not have consented if they knew the truth.
-For example, a contract may be unenforceable if a supplier has put up an advertisement which is deceiving of the actual product.
+There is a likely chance the party would not have agreed if they knew the truth.

 Public Policy

-The courts may also choose to deem a contract unenforceable when it is in the public interest to do so.
-For example, when parties enter into a contract for illegal business dealings, such as the sale of illicit drugs.
+The courts may also deem a contract unenforceable when it is in the public interest to do so.
+For example, when parties enter into a contract for illegal business dealings, such as selling illicit drugs.

 Key Takeaways